mhanberg/blog/_drafts/2017-11-18-implementing-api-authentication-with-guardian.md

 end
 ```

 The first line of this plug defines some boiler plate that Guardian will use.
-The last two lines are what we want to check the authorization of the user. `VerifyHeader` will look for the the Authorization header in the request.
-This should contain "Bearer <your token>". `EnsureAuthenticated` will make sure that the token is valid.
+The last two lines are what we want to check the authorization of the user. `VerifyHeader` will look for the the Authorization header in the request, which should contain `Bearer <your token>`, and `EnsureAuthenticated` will make sure that the token is valid.

-In the first line of boiler plate, we defined an error_handler, `MyAppWeb.Guardian.AuthErrorHandler`, mine currently is the example code from Guardian's README.
+In the first line of boiler plate, we defined an error handler, `MyAppWeb.Guardian.AuthErrorHandler`, mine consists of the example code from the Guardian documentation.

 ```elixir
 # /lib/my_app_web/auth/auth_error_handler.ex